MargaritaAtr/diet-planner/testing.md

 - Nest Hub Max

 I also personally tested the website on iPhone 10, iPad Pro 2nd Generation, Dell widescreen monitor.
 All pages looks good on all screen sizes.

+## Fixed Bugs

+* It appeared that there was an issue with the "Delete" functionality on the meal/recipe page.
+The current implementation, utilizing a Modal structure from Materialize.css, presents the confirmation modal when the "Delete" button is clicked.
+However, upon confirming the deletion, it consistently removed the first recipe/meal on the website, rather than the selected one.
+After persistent efforts and exploration, I have discovered that a crucial adjustment is needed in the href attribute of the trigger.
+Specifically, changing from href="{{url_for('delete_recipe', recipe_id=recipe._id)}}" to href="#{{recipe._id}}".
+Additionally, instead of using id="modal1", utilizing id="{{recipe._id}}" is necessary.
+This modification is applicable across all meal pages as well.

+* During HTML testing, an error was identified indicating that the option element for the meal category cannot be without a label.
+In response, I have rectified this issue by adding a label to the respective option.